mru00/sshshare/README.md

 For ssh communications, it is assumed that you use public key authentication, because no passwords can be entered.

+The schema definitions (*.xsd) are downloaded from a hardcoded address when the xml files are loaded.

 Screenshots
 -----------